-101. At all relevant times herein, DEFENDANTS violated Cal.
+1 members for required expenses incurred in the discharge of their job duties for DEFENDANTS 2 benefit.
+DEFENDANTS failed to reimburse PLAINTIFF and the CALIFORNIA LABOR SUB- 3 CLASS members for expenses which included, but were not limited to, costs related to using their 4 personal cellular phones all on behalf of and for the benefit of DEFENDANTS.
+Specifically 5 PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to use 6 their personal cell phones to respond to work related issues.
+DEFENDANTS' uniform policy 7 practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA LABOR SUB- 8 CLASS members for expenses resulting from using their personal cellular phones for 9 DEFENDANTS within the course and scope of their employment for DEFENDANT.
+These 10 expenses were necessary to complete their principal job duties.
+DEFENDANTS is estopped by 11 DEFENDANTS' conduct to assert any waiver of this expectation.
+Although these expenses were 12 necessary expenses incurred by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS 13 members, DEFENDANTS failed to indemnify and reimburse PLAINTIFF and the 14 CALIFORNIA LABOR SUB-CLASS members for these expenses as an employer is required to 15 do under the laws and regulations of California.
+16 98.
+PLAINTIFF therefore demand reimbursement for expenditures or losses incurred 17 by them and the CALIFORNIA LABOR SUB-CLASS members in the discharge of their job by them and the CALIFORNIA LABOR SUB-CLASS members in the discharge of their job duties for DEFENDANTS, or their obedience to the directions of DEFENDANTS, with interest at the statutory rate and costs under Cal.
 Lab.
-Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANT's benefit.
-DEFENDANTS failed to reimburse PLAINTIFF and the CALIFORNIA LABOR SUB- CLASS members for expenses which included, but were not limited to, costs related to using their personal cellular phones all on behalf of and for the benefit of DEFENDANTS.
-Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to use their personal cell phones for work related issues.
-DEFENDANTS' uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS members for expenses resulting from using their personal cellular phones for DEFENDANTS within the course and scope of their employment for DEFENDANTS.
-These expenses were necessary to complete their principal job duties.
-DEFENDANTS is estopped by DEFENDANTS' conduct to assert any waiver of this expectation.
-Although these expenses were necessary expenses incurred by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS members, DEFENDANTS failed to indemnify and reimburse PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS members for these expenses as an employer is required to do under the laws and regulations of California.

-102. PLAINTIFF therefore demands reimbursement for expenditures or losses incurred by them and the CALIFORNIA LABOR SUB-CLASS members in the discharge of their job duties for DEFENDANTS, or their obedience to the directions of DEFENDANTS, with interest at the statutory rate and costs under Cal.
-Lab.
 Code § 2802.

-EIGHTH CAUSE OF ACTION
+SEVENTH CAUSE OF ACTION

-FAILURE TO PAY WAGES WHEN DUE
+FAILURE TO PROVIDE ACCURATE ITEMIZED STATEMENTS (Cal.

-(Cal.
 Lab.
-Code §§201, 202, 203)
+Code § 226)

-(Alleged by Plaintiff and the CALIFORNIA LABOR SUB-CLASS and against all DEFENDANTS)
+(Alleged by PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS and against all Defendants)

-- 103. Plaintiff and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 104.
-Cal.
-Lab.
-Code § 200 provides that:
+99. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint.